Composite empirical likelihood for multisample clustered data: Simulation

 the variances of the random effect

-and error standard deviation $\sigma^2_\epsilon = 4$.
-Other parameter settings will be directly specified in Table I.
+and the error variance $\sigma^2_\epsilon = 4$.
+The other parameter settings are in Table \ref{compare.mse1}.

-{\it \bf Model 2: gamma random effects model.} We use the multivariate gamma distributions defined in Nadarajah and Gupta (2006) to create the next simulation model.
+{\it \bf Model 2: Gamma random effects model.} We use the multivariate gamma distributions defined in \cite{nadarajah2006some} to create the next simulation model.
 Let $U_1,\ldots,U_d$ be $d$ \iid\ random variables with beta distributions having shape parameters $a$ and $b$ (positive constants) yielding a density

 Further, let $W$ be a gamma-distributed random variable with shape parameter $a+b$ and rate parameter $\beta$.
 Its distribution has density function